bradleyboehmke/bradleyboehmke/_posts/2015-12-31-scraping-html-tables.md

 <a name="rvest"></a>

 ## &#9312; Scraping HTML Tables with rvest
 Recall that HTML elements are written with a start tag, an end tag, and with the content in between: `<tagname>content</tagname>`.
 Don't recall?
-Read this [HTML element précis](http://bradleyboehmke.github.io//2015/12/scraping-html-text.html#html_nodes) from last week.
-HTML tables are contained within `<table>` tags; therefore, to extract the tables from the BLS employment statistics webpage we first use the `html_nodes()` function to select the `<table>` nodes.
+Then read this [HTML element précis](http://bradleyboehmke.github.io//2015/12/scraping-html-text.html#html_nodes) from last week for a primer.
+HTML tables are contained within `<table>` tags; therefore, to extract the tables from the [BLS employment statistics webpage](http://www.bls.gov/web/empsit/cesbmart.htm) we first use the `html_nodes()` function to select the `<table>` nodes.
 In this case we are interested in all table nodes that exist on the webpage.
 In this example, `html_nodes` captures 15 HTML tables.
 This includes data from the 10 data tables seen on the webpage but also includes data from a few additional tables used to format parts of the page (i.e. table of contents, table of figures, advertisements).